Annual Library Events

 Teen Read Week (October)

-To find out more about Dr. Seuss, please visit Read Across America and Seussentennial, a web site celebrating Dr. Seuss's 100th birthday.
+To find out more about Dr. Seuss, please visit Read Across America and Seussville, a web site celebrating all things Dr. Seuss.

 Teen Tech Week is a national initiative aimed at teens, their parents, educators, and other concerned adults to encourage teens to use libraries digital resources for education and recreation, and to help teens recognize that librarians are qualified, trusted professionals in the field of information technology.
 Check our calendar for fun programs for teens during Teen Tech Week!